openownership/bods-dev-handbook/standard_releases.md

 * Double check there are no new translations in `BODS-main` that were not present in the versioned branch.
-Then push your local translations up to Transifex (`tx push -t`; you may need to use `--force` but in theory Transifex should be happy that your local translations are the newest and let you push them).
+Then push your local translations up to Transifex (`tx push -t`; you may need to use `--force` but in theory Transifex should detect that your local translations are the newest and let you push them).
 * Make the new language live on Read The Docs (see [translations](/translations))

 When `master` and the current release have diverged significantly, treat